Student General Policies

 - Aiding or inciting others to commit any act set forth above.

-- Smoking in any College facility.
+- Smoking or Vaping in any College facility or on college property.

 - Gambling in any form on college property.